 "Students thrive when they are part of a learning community based on close and supportive relationships with the faculty, high ethical standards, rigorous expectations for achievement, and a rich variety of learning opportunities through which they can discover their interests and passions.
 A great school develops the whole child.
 It ensures that each student develops the impressive academic skills, strength of character, and other personal qualities necessary for future academic success and for effective, positive leadership in this quickly changing world."

 During his 18 years at St. Christopher’s, Charley led the efforts to expand community and global outreach, developed initiatives for student, academic, and arts programming, and spearheaded the development of a new athletics facility, leadership center, and dining facility.
 In addition, he significantly increased the school’s diversity and strengthened its financial standing.

-, and is a member of the Executive Committee of The Headmasters Association.
+, and he is the vice president and member of the Executive Committee of The Headmasters Association